The National Suicide Research Foundation’s offices are located at 4.28 Western Gateway Building, University College Cork, Ireland.

 You have the right to access your personal data that we hold.
 Under rules set by the Irish Data Protection Commission, you can request these data by email at email@example.com or by post National Suicide Research Foundation, 4.28 Western Gateway Building, University College Cork, Ireland and we will send them to you within 40 calendar days from receipt of request.
-A small fee may apply and proof of identification will be required.
+Proof of identification will be required.

 You have the right to change or erase the data that we hold on you.
 Such requests may also be addressed to us by email firstname.lastname@example.org or by post to National Suicide Research Foundation, 4.28 Western Gateway Building, University College Cork, Ireland and we will send them to you within 40 calendar days.
-A small fee may apply and proof of identification will be required.
+Proof of identification will be required.